andadapt/resources/ks4/year11/cpu/PITCHME.md

 - …some tasks cannot be split across cores  Clock speed also affects speed // dual core may have a faster clock speed // quad-core may have slower clock speed
 - ….so one task may be run faster/slower
 - RAM size also affects speed // Quad-core may have less RAM // amount of VM being used
--Cache size also affects speed // Quad-core may have less cache
+- Cache size also affects speed // Quad-core may have less cache
 @ol
 ---
 [drag=100, drop=center, flow=col]